-On 4th August 1914 Britain declared war on Germany and with this the armies of men left to fight, leaving behind their women and children.
-By 1917 the amount of men remaining available to serve was drastically reduced, and so women were recruited for service with the Army in a non-nursing capacity for the first time in British history.
+On 4 August 1914, Britain declared war on Germany, and with this the armies of men left to fight, leaving behind their women and children.
+By 1917 the number of men remaining available to serve was drastically reduced, and so women were recruited for service with the Army in a non-nursing capacity for the first time in British history.

 The regiment Women’s Army Auxiliary Corps was formed.
 On 31 March 1917, the first women in the WAAC were sent to the battlefields in France, just 14 cooks and waitresses.
 The WAAC later became the Queen Mary’s Army Auxiliary Corps (QMAAC) when Queen Mary became its Patron.

 It was in this regiment that many Limerick women would serve, showing a lot of courage and grit along with determination.
-Below is the history of 3 Limerick women who died while serving in the QMAAC during the First World War.
+Below is the history of some Limerick women who died while serving in the QMAAC during the First World War.

 Mary Agnes McMahon, known as Agnes, was born on 21 May 1895 at 7 Lady’s Lane and was the middle child of Michael McMahon and Mary McMahon née Dwyer’s five children.
 In 1911 Agnes was working in Cleeves Condensed Milk Factory, while her father and brothers were railway servants.
 The family moved around Limerick in 1901: they were living in Lady’s Lane, in 1911 in Lee’s Lane and by 1918 in 14 Prospect, Rosbrien.

 Agnes would have seen her brothers heading off to war and on seeing the posters calling women too Agnes packed up her bags and headed to the Officer’s Cadet School in Kildare.
 She served with Queen Mary’s Army Auxiliary Corps under the service number 18691.
 She was ranked as a volunteer when she died, aged 22, on the 27 October 1918 at 14 Ellen Street Limerick.
 She was buried in Mount St Lawrence Cemetery on the 29th October 1918.